 (3) Whenever the proposed work requires the technical expertise of an architect or engineer, the local authority or building official may require that all drawings and specifications, or any part thereof, be prepared or reviewed, sealed, dated and signed by an architect or engineer.

-(4) be Where a building is to be demolished or removed, the local authority shall not issue a permit until the local authority is satisfied that there are no debts or taxes in arrears or taxes outstanding with respect to the building or land on which the building is situated.
+(4) Every application for a permit to demolish or remove a building shall be in Form C. Where a building is to be demolished or removed, and the local authority is satisfied that there are no debts or taxes in arrears or taxes outstanding with respect to the building or land on which the building is situated the local authority, upon receipt of the fee and deposit prescribed, shall issue a permit for the demolition in Form D.

 (5) The application for a permit shall be reviewed and approved by the building official.
 The building official will return an approved plan review, showing all required inspections by the building official.